NelsonPython/tuningGuides/DeepLearning.md

 <p style="text-align:center"><img alt="DL int-8" height="156" src="/content/dam/develop/external/us/en/images/dl-int8-2.jpg" width="587"/></p>

-## Intel&reg; Neural Compressor

-[Intel® Neural Compressor](https://intel.github.io/neural-compressor) is one of the key AI software components in the Intel® oneAPI AI Analytics Toolkit.
-It is an open-source Python library that runs on Intel CPUs and GPUs.
-This toolkit delivers unified interfaces across multiple deep learning frameworks for popular network compression technologies, such as quantization, pruning, and knowledge distillation.
-It supports automatic, accuracy-driven, tuning strategies to quickly find the best model.
-It also implements different weight pruning algorithms to generate a pruned model with a pre-defined sparsity goal and it supports knowledge distillation from a teacher model to a student model.

 ## Hardware Configuration

 Machine learning workloads, specifically deep learning workloads, are often used by compute-intensive applications.
 Hence, they require sufficient memory, CPUs, hard drives, and other computing resources to achieve optimal performance.
 The following settings are recommended: